onfido/castor/CONTRIBUTING.md

 This runs all specs and generates coverage reports.

+For writing tests locally, open Cypress with:

+    yarn concurrently -k --success first -n ,cypress:open yarn:e2e:serve "yarn cypress open --env failOnSnapshotDiff=false"

-For writing tests locally, you will need to allow communication between Cypress within Docker container and Cypress GUI on the host system using XQuartz.
+If you're on a Mac, you can also use XQuartz to open Cypress within a Docker container and communicate to the host system GUI.
+This is an advanced feature.

-Install XQuartz via Homebrew:
+First, install XQuartz via Homebrew:

     brew install --cask xquartz